Best Ambidextrous Mouse: Reviews and Buyer’s Guide

 SteelSeries Sensei 310 Gaming Mouse – 12,000 CPI TrueMove3 Optical Sensor – Ambidextrous Design – Split-Trigger Buttons – RGB Lighting

 This is another option for those looking for a reliable gaming mouse.
-It boasts TrueMove3 sensor for a precise mouse movement.
+It boasts a TrueMove3 sensor for precise mouse movement.
 We can tell the quality of a mouse through its movement.

 This product delivers because the on-screen pointer movement is really reflected by the physical movement.
 It’s also enhanced with jitter reduction, controlling the movement very naturally.
-Another selling point is the ultra comfort thanks to the Sensei ambidextrous design.
+Another selling point is the ultra comfortable thanks to the Sensei ambidextrous design.